 Little Italy: Head to this small enclave along Taylor Street just southwest of Greektown to satisfy your appetite at Italian restaurants running the gamut from pizza and sub shops to fine dining establishments.
 You can also visit the National Italian American Sports Hall of Fame, which showcases the impressive careers of such greats as Mario Andretti, Charles Atlas and Vince Lombardi.
 Stroll over to Piazza DiMaggio, graced by a sculpture of “Yankee Clipper” Joe DiMaggio, or visit Arrigo Park to view a statue of Christopher Columbus.

 Pilsen: The epicenter of this sizable Mexican-American community is at Halsted and 18th streets.
 You'll discover a plethora of art galleries and shops interspersed with bakeries and casual Mexican eateries.
 Peruse art and cultural exhibits at the neighborhood's National Museum of Mexican Art, also the location of concerts and special events.
-A couple of miles west at Little Village, marked by the “Bienvenidos” arch at Albany and 26th, you'll encounter more taquerias and restaurants along with stores touting traditional goods—a parade here in September celebrates Mexican Independence Day.
+A couple of miles west at Little Village, marked by the “Bienvenidos” arch at Albany and 26th, you'll encounter more taquerias and other local restaurants along with stores touting traditional goods—a parade here in September celebrates Mexican Independence Day.

 Polish Triangle: In the West Town neighborhood, this district is defined by the junction of Milwaukee Avenue, Division Street and Ashland Avenue.
 You'll see sites paying tribute to Polish heritage and culture, such as Division Street's Chopin Theatre and Milwaukee Avenue's Polish Museum of America, showcasing art exhibits and featuring occasional lectures and concerts.
-Traveling north to the Avondale area, you'll find a strong concentration of Polish groceries, bakeries, shops and restaurants near the intersection of Milwaukee and Belmont.
+Traveling north to the Avondale area, you'll find a strong concentration of Polish groceries, bakeries, shops and places to eat near the intersection of Milwaukee and Belmont.

 Ukrainian Village: Just west of the downtown core, this area has served as a hub of Ukrainian life since the early 1900s.
 This rich culture is reflected in restaurants, shops, youth centers and churches, including the handsomely spired St. Volodymyr Ukrainian Orthodox Cathedral and the gold-domed Sts.
 Volodymyr & Olha Ukrainian Catholic Church.
 In addition to housing an archive and library, the Ukrainian National Museum displays more than a thousand items relating to folk art, music and agriculture.